Welcome to the Port Macquarie Historical Society and Museum

 The nationally significant collection includes a Raphael Clint sundial associated with the Port Macquarie penal settlement, a Wedgwood toilet bowl from Lake Innes House, a sugar crushing mill used to process sugar crops grown along the Hastings River, and Lionel Lindsay's watercolours of Port Macquarie in the early 1900s.

 Visitors are invited to explore our collections, exhibitions and local social history.
-A research service is available including an extensive photographic collection and many publications about our local history are for sale.
+An information service is available including an extensive photographic collection and many publications about our local history are for sale.